razee-io/Razeedash-api/README.md

 ### Web hook definition

-`POST /v2/webhook/` will create a web hook and the header should contain the `razee-org-key`
+`POST /v2/webhook/` will create a web hook and the header must contain the `razee-org-key`

 JSON body for web hook triggered by cluster change: